RogelioLeal1/Marvel-Quiz-App/README.md

 ### Tools &  Programming Languages Used

-Mrvel Quiz App was written using:
+Marvel Quiz App was written using:

 •HTML